Chronology

 1952

 Contributes work to juried exhibitions, including Denver City Building, the Pennsylvania Academy of the Fine Arts, and the University of Nebraska.
-A charcoal of that year, Two Indians (Study), is included in a show at the Metropolitan Museum of Art.
+A charcoal from this year, Two Indians (Study), is included in a show at the Metropolitan Museum of Art.

 Decorates display windows and floors part-time at a Halle Brothers’ Euclid Huron department store.